 Noe, and his associates, spent a few years misappropriating funds and making dubious investments in “nickels, dimes, and pennies.”
 Several years later the scheme began to unravel.
 Noe ultimately pled guilty to “theft, money laundering, forgery, and corrupt activity” in 2006.

 It’s worth noting that some of this shady activity is familiar, given the number of reports we’ve had from clients who have been victimized by other “rare” coin dealers over the years, particularly, the boiler-room operations that advertise with their celebrity spokesmen on TV.

-Evidently state funds were used to purchase rare coins for at least three times what they were worth.
-Gross overpricing is the most common tactic in the rare coin business, especially when it comes to the high-pressure phone sales operations.
+State funds were used to purchase rare coins for at least three times what they were worth.
+Gross overpricing is the most common tactic in the rare coin business, especially when it comes to high-pressure phone sales operations.

 What we do know is that no one who knows what they are doing would pay record prices for numismatic coins without a grade from one of the trusted grading services.
 And misrepresenting the grade of a coin is perhaps the second most common scam in the trade.

 Ohio politicians made a big mistake when they got tangled up with a crooked rare coin dealer.
 Unfortunately, that wasn’t the end of the story.